Skip to content

 Jean-Paul Sartre.
 As one of the leading figures of the movement, Sartre’s ideas have had a unparalleled impact on its development.

-Sartre also introduced the concept of “bad faith,” which refers to the act of denying one’s freedom and responsibility.
 He believed that individuals often deceive themselves by conforming to societal expectations and avoiding the burden of choice.
 By exposing the dangers of bad faith, Sartre encourages individuals to embrace their freedom and live authentically.

 Overall, Jean-Paul Sartre’s contributions to existentialism have been monumental.
 His ideas have shaped the movement and continue to resonate with individuals seeking to navigate the complexities of human existence.